Lume

 The worst moment in sports viewing: a penalty shootout at 120 minutes, and your stream freezes.
 Then it spins.
 Then it resumes 4 seconds later β€” after the ball went in.

 Buffering on IPTV during the World Cup is not random.
 It has specific causes and specific fixes.
-This guide covers every layer of the problem β€” from your internet connection to your app settings β€” so you can watch 104 matches without a single freeze.
+This guide covers every layer of the problem β€” from your internet connection to your app settings β€” so you can reduce the risk of freezes across the tournament.

 Why IPTV Buffers More During Major Events